FareedKhan-dev/create-high-quality-dataset-for-computer-vision/README.md

-# Computer Vision Project: Generating Realistic Datasets with ChatGPT
+# Computer Vision Project: Generating Realistic Datasets with Few Clicks

 Computer vision projects often require high-quality datasets to train robust models.
 In this blog post, we'll guide you through a simple process of generating a diverse and realistic dataset using a one-click approach.
 By leveraging the power of ChatGPT and a realistic vision image generation model, you can easily create a dataset tailored to your specific needs.